SaiNarayana-B/MediHub-Microsoft-FRT-Project/README.md

 Purpose: Azure Static Web Apps is employed to host the static web application.

-Implementation: The web app is deployed and hosted on Azure Static Web Apps, leveraging its simplicity and the global content delivery network (CDN) for fast and secure content distribution.
+Implementation: The web app is deployed and hosted on Azure Static Web Apps.
+All the web files, i.e., HTML, CSS, JS, and asset resources like images, are stored in Azure Blob Storage.
+The web app is served through these files, leveraging its simplicity and the global content delivery network (CDN) for fast and secure content distribution.

 ## Azure AI Services Used